EvitaKnits/hitch-hound/README.md

 ### Data Validation

-The following data validation rules ensure the accuracy and reliability of information stored in the system, ensuring all entries adhere to expected formats.
+Data validation rules ensure the accuracy and reliability of information stored in the system, ensuring all entries adhere to expected formats.
+Below, I have detailed the requirements either defined in my models, required by my forms or as they stand in the Abstract User model inherited from Django:

 **Users**
-- userID: Must be a unique integer
+- User ID: Must be a unique integer
-- firstName: Must be non-empty string
+- First Name: Must be a non-empty string (max-length 150 characters)
-- lastName: Must be non-empty string
+- Last Name: Must be a non-empty string (max-length 150 characters)
-- emailAddress: Must be a valid email format and unique within the system
+- Email Address: Must be a valid email format and unique within the system
-- password: Must meet complexity requirements (e.g., minimum length, inclusion of special characters)
+- Password: Must meet validity requirements set out by Django's built-in password validators, quoted below [from the source](https://docs.djangoproject.com/en/5.0/topics/auth/passwords/#using-built-in-validators).
+    - UserAttributeSimilarityValidator, which checks the similarity between the password and a set of attributes of the user.
+    - MinimumLengthValidator, which checks whether the password meets a minimum length.
+This validator is configured with a custom option: it now requires the minimum length to be nine characters, instead of the default eight.
+    - CommonPasswordValidator, which checks whether the password occurs in a list of common passwords.
+By default, it compares to an included list of 20,000 common passwords.
+    - NumericPasswordValidator, which checks whether the password isn’t entirely numeric.
-- role: Must be one of the predefined roles (developer, quality assurance or product manager)
+- Role: Must be one of the predefined roles (developer, quality assurance or product manager)
-- superuser: Must be a boolean value
+- Superuser: Must be a boolean value
+- Last Visited Notifications: Datetime that may be empty (until first value is added)

 **Projects**
-- projectID: Must be a unique integer (*Added mid-development.
-See note below ERD for more information)
+- Project ID: Must be a unique integer
-- title: Must be a unique, non-empty string
+- Title: Must be a unique, non-empty string (max-length 255 characters)

 **Issues**
-- issueID: Must be a unique integer
+- Issue ID: Must be a unique integer
-- title: Must be a non-empty string
+- Title: Must be a non-empty string (max-length 255 characters)
-- description: Must be a string, can be empty
+- Description: Text field (mandatory in Issue forms)
-- severity: Must be one of the predefined levels (4-low, 3-medium, 2-high, 1-critical)
+- Severity: Must be one of the predefined levels (4-low, 3-medium, 2-high, 1-critical)
-- project: Must reference a valid project title
+- Project ID: Must reference a valid project ID
-- type: Must be one of the predefined types (bug, missed requirement or other issue)
+- Type: Must be one of the predefined types (bug, missed requirement or other issue)
-- status: Must be one of the predefined statuses (open, in progress, testing, approved, closed or cancelled)
+- Status: Must be one of the predefined statuses (open, in progress, testing, approved, closed or cancelled)
+- Reporter: Must reference a valid user ID
-- reporter: Must reference valid userID
+- Developer: Must reference a valid user ID
-- developer: Must reference valid userID
+- Quality Assurance: Must reference a valid user ID
-- qualityAssurance: Must reference valid userID
+- Product Manager: Must reference a valid user ID
+- Created At: Mandatory and automatically added datetime.
-- productManager: Must reference valid userID
+- Updated By: Must reference a valid user ID

 **Comments**
-- commentID: Must be a unique integer
+- Comment ID: Must be a unique integer
-- commentText: Must be a non-empty string
+- Comment Text: Text field (mandatory in Comment form)
-- userID: Must reference a valid userID
+- User ID: Must reference a valid user ID
-- issueID: Must reference a valid issueID
+- Issue ID: Must reference a valid issue ID
-- commentTimestamp: Must be a valid timestamp
+- Commented At: Mandatory and automatically added datetime.

 **Changes**
-- changeID: Must be a unique integer
+- Change ID: Must be a unique integer
-- issueID: Must reference a valid issueID
+- Issue ID: Must reference a valid issue ID
-- userID: Must reference a valid userID
+- User ID: Must reference a valid user ID
-- changeTimestamp: Must be a valid timestamp
+- Changed At: Mandatory and automatically added datetime.
-- fieldChanged: Must be one of the predefined types (all 'Issue' attributes apart from IssueID).
+- Field Changed: Must be one of the predefined types (all 'Issue' attributes apart from Issue ID, Reporter, Created At or Updated By).
-- oldValue: Must be a string, can be empty.
+- Old Value: Text field, can be empty.
-- newValue: Must be a string, can be empty.
+- New Value: Text field, can be empty.

 ## User Interface Design